Las Vegas Community Outreach

 Candidates MUST meet the following criteria:

-- A recognized business, religious, or community leader from a diverse population.
+- Be a recognized business, religious, or community leader from a diverse population.

 - Be a U.S. citizen.